 The Board of Directors is responsible for determining the overall strategy and to perform all acts which, by law, are reserved specifically for it.
-The Board of Directors is also responsible for monitoring the Executive
+The Board of Directors is also responsible for monitoring the Executive Committee.

-Committee.
 It meets at least eight times a year and decides by simple majority.
-The activities of the Board are governed by the Belgian Companies and Associations Code, the Banking Law, the Insurance Supervision Law and the statutes of the Issuer.
+The activities of the Board are governed by the Belgian Companies and Associations Code, the Belgian Banking Law, the Insurance Supervision Law and the articles of association of the Issuer.